-As I told a friend of mine yesterday who’s not in Bucharest and is not in online, if you ask a known person online in Bucharest “how are you?” equals to “I haven’t been reading your blog”, because if you have been reading their blog, you wouldn’t ask such questions.
+As I told a friend of mine yesterday who’s not in Bucharest and is not online, if you ask a known person online in Bucharest, “how are you?” equals to “I haven’t been reading your blog”, because if you have been reading their blog, you wouldn’t ask such questions.

-My main issue in blogging (as in “to blog, or not to blog, that is THE question”) was how would I be relevant to others.
+My main issue in blogging (as in “to blog, or not to blog, that is THE question”) was how I would be relevant to others.
 What should I write about?
 Basically, if you’re not online, you don’t exist.
-So I prefer to choose evergreen articles, articles which don’t lose the value over time.
+So I prefer to choose evergreen articles, which don’t lose value over time.

-Some people don’t know how they should portrait themselves online.
-I just want to write to you, from my own experience in trying to impress others with appearances, that it’s not going to work.
-For example, I have some very rough edges, I know that, and I’m determined not to hide it because it’s part of the way I express myself.
-That means, whether you like or you don’t like what I’ve got to say, you will surely remember me.
+Some people don’t know how they should portray themselves online.
+I just want to tell you, from my experience in trying to impress others with appearances, that it’s not going to work.
+For example, I have some very rough edges, and I know that, and I’m determined not to hide it because it’s part of the way I express myself.
+That means you will surely remember me whether you like or don’t like what I’ve got to say.
 To be memorable is more than to be acceptable.
-If you don’t get me, it means you’re not in my target.
+If you don’t understand it, you’re not in my target.
 It’s as simple as that.

-I listened to an audio training with an American expert which was telling that he’s so glad he was getting tons of hate letters because it meant for him that he defined so well his target, that other people felt obviously misrepresented!
-Even more, those people consumed out of their time to actually write letters acknowledging the huge signification it had for them the initiative started by the guy.
+I listened to an audio training with an American expert who told me that he’s so glad he was getting tons of hate letters because it meant for him that he defined his target so well that other people felt obviously misrepresented!
+But, even more, those people consumed their time to actually write letters acknowledging the immense signification it had for them the initiative started by the guy.

 Why analytic?
-Because I like to investigate and to present business, economic, psychological, social, political aspects and to break them down into the relevant aspects they hold.
-I’m in for the small strategic details which make the whole big difference.
-Because that’s so obvious to me, that it gets out there, as one of the first things to get perceived about me.
+Because I like to investigate and present business, economic, psychological, social, and political aspects and break them down into the relevant elements they hold.
+I’m in for the small strategic details that make the big difference.
+Because that’s so obvious to me that it gets out there as one of the first things to get perceived about me.

 Why vision?
 Because I have a lot of ideas.
-I was creative and curious since I was little.
-Maybe some would consider me an idealist, but I’m still young and it’s my right to feel enthusiastic and to believe in values and principles which I believe can make a difference.
+I have been creative and curious since I was little.
+Maybe some would consider me an idealist, but I’m still young, and it’s my right to feel enthusiastic and believe in values and principles that can make a difference.
 I made some things happen for the first time… in Romania.
-You can get a list of this kind of stuff from me here, in the “founder/promoter” section.
+You can get a list of this stuff from me here, in the “founder/promoter” section.
 I like to envision.
-I like to empower.
-And I like to put passion in what I’m doing.
+I want to empower.
+And I want to put passion into what I’m doing.

-After trying in high-school to invent stuff (even participated at 2 innovations fairs) and realizing there’s no future about it in Romania, I changed the field to business and I started to have business visions.
-Until now, I haven’t got the courage to put my ideas to work as an entrepreneur, I’ve only had some tryouts.
+After trying in high-school to invent stuff (even participating at 2 innovations fairs) and realizing there was no future for it in Romania, I changed the field to business and started to have business visions.
+But, until now, I don’t dare to put my ideas to work as an entrepreneur; I’ve only had some tryouts.
 Maybe it won’t work as I expect it, but I prefer at least to be a freelancer rather than an employee.
-At least, for the moment.
+At least for the moment.

-The greatest thing about it today’s marketing world is that you can always replicate a business idea somewhere else.
+The greatest thing about today’s marketing world is that you can always replicate a business idea elsewhere.
 For a different niche.
 Or on a larger scale.
-I have discovered, in time, plenty of examples for local business ideas which, turned into international businesses could have great success.
+I have discovered, in time, plenty of examples of local business ideas which, turned into international businesses, could have great success.
 Some of them did.